Is Affirm Holdings Inc. (AFRM) Stock a good investment?

-SMBC Nikko raised the price target for the Affirm Holdings Inc. (NASDAQ:AFRM) stock to “an Outperform”.
-The rating was released on November 03, 2021.
-We previously noted in another research note published on September 10, 2021 by RBC Capital Mkts that reiterated the stock to an Outperform with a price target of $130 for AFRM stock.
-The research report from Morgan Stanley has reiterated the stock to Overweight, with a price target set at $140.
-The stock was reiterated by Jefferies, who disclosed in a research note on September 10, 2021, to Hold and set the price objective to $82.
-In their research brief published September 10, 2021, Deutsche Bank analysts reiterated the Affirm Holdings Inc. stock to Hold with a price target of $105.
+Truist lowered the price target for the Affirm Holdings Inc. (NASDAQ:AFRM) stock to “a Buy”.
+The rating was released on February 11, 2022, according to finviz.
+We previously noted in another research note published on February 11, 2022 by Stephens that reiterated the stock to an Equal-weight with a price target of $51 for AFRM stock.
+The research report from RBC Capital Mkts has reiterated the stock to Outperform, with a price target set at $83.
+The stock was reiterated by Credit Suisse, who disclosed in a research note on February 11, 2022, to Neutral and set the price objective to $85.
+In their research brief published February 11, 2022, Jefferies analysts downgraded the Affirm Holdings Inc. stock from Hold to Underperform with a price target of $45.

 Sponsored